MCatherine1994/SQL-Practice/React.md

 ```
 #### **SetState Callback:**
 ```
-// will call the callback instantly after set the state to be true this.setState({ currentState: true }, () => {
+// will call the callback instantly after set the state to be true, this is the way to set state synchronous this.setState({ currentState: true }, () => {
   setTimeout(() => {
     if (currentState) {